The Future of Online Education in India (Updated 2023)

 This new media holds out the possibility of on-demand access to the content at any given time or on any digital platform but this turns challenging for both administration and the students.
 Digital media today is the blend between the classical and conventional way of learning like books and notebooks and digital software like eBooks and pdfs.

 Learn to formulate compelling content with The Best Content Writing Course.
-To have an idea about the basics of content writing, try watching this video tutorial for content writing beginners in 2021 by IIM SKILLS
+To have an idea about the basics of content writing, try watching this video tutorial for content writing beginners by IIM SKILLS

 The major drawbacks of Online Education